Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-13.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: 7038727473a665b749aa7bbc7fc12e409e89cc1dba793022d9565a3275a7681c
+hash: 6fac101deb397f84dff48b39eafdd1ed0faed65ea9ddec90ee050a55ba6a8df0
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Агрегатор контактов`.
+In the framework of the practical part of the course you will have developed end-to-end example: application «Aggregator contacts».
 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.

 ## General description of the subject area